 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the Potsdam Conference in 1945.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Potsdam Conference in 1945.
 2 3-4 Features of the Potsdam Conference in 1945 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Potsdam Conference in 1945.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Potsdam Conference in 1945.

 One consequence of the Potsdam Conference was that the USA and the USSR mistrusted each other more and more.
 Because they had begun to fall out and disagree with each other, Stalin and the US President became more and more wary of each other.
-Another consequence of the Potsdam Conference was that the Soviets invaded Eastern Europe.